Thinkmill/emery/docs/pages/docs/assertions.md

 assert(falsyValue >= 0, `Expected a non-negative number, but received: ${falsyValue}`);
 // → TypeError: Expected a non-negative number, but received: -1
 ```

-#### Condition type

-{% callout %}
-The narrow type of `boolean` is an intentional design decision.
-{% /callout %}

-Other assertion functions may accept ["truthy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and ["falsy"](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) conditions, while `assert` only accepts conditions that resolve to `boolean`.

-The goal is to promote consideration from consumers when dealing with potentially ambiguous values like `0` or `''`, which can introduce subtle bugs.

 ### assertNever